Many raw food recipes

 - dash sea salt, to taste

-Cover raw cashews with water and allow to soak for at least one hour.
+Cover raw cashews with water and allow to soak for at least one hour (more is better, if you can wait a bit a longer!).
 Drain and rinse.

 Place soaked cashews and 2 cups water into a blender or food processor and process until smooth, at least one full minute.
 Add a dash of raw sweetener, such as agave nectar, to taste.